 If you find you're feeling up for sex, it is important you're prepared with the right lubricant.
 Water-based lubricants are the preferred option for those navigating vaginal atrophy, since they're less likely to cause vaginal discomfort than oil-based lubricants.
 A bonus?
 They won't damage latex or silicone, making them sex toy safe.
 Remember that lubricants and vaginal moisturizers are two different things -- lubricant is used before and during sex while a moisturizer is for daily use.

 Topical estrogen treatments are low-dose inserts that directly boost vaginal estrogen.
 These can come in the form of vaginal cream, suppositories, and even an estrogen ring.
 You'll need a prescription from your doctor for any of these options.
 It is worth noting that vaginal estrogen therapy isn't a perfect match for every one, so be sure to chat with your OB-GYN to find the best solution for you.

 Hormone replacement therapy is often touted as a menopausal treatment that targets vaginal atrophy, hot flashes, mood swings, and other symptoms related to decreased estrogen production.
 However, it simply isn't an option for everyone.
 Furthermore, hormone replacement therapy can increase the risk of blood clots and stroke.
 Yikes!
 Chat through all options with your healthcare provider and see if a holistic approach could provide the relief you need first.

->

-> We're here with you through this journey.
+We're here with you through this journey.
 Peri/menopause isn't easy, but it can be a deeply profound era with the right amount of relief, education, and support.
 Explore our line of formulas designed by women and backed by science.
-Spend some time reading up on our virtual journal.
 Join our Facebook group, a safe space for straight talk and more.
 No matter what part of your evolution you're in, you are Kindra.